abacusmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ### mixing_gg0

 - **Type**: Real
+- **Description**: Whether to perfom Kerker scaling.
-- **Description**: When set to a positive number, the high frequency wave vectors will be suppressed by multiplying a scaling factor $\frac{k^2}{k^2+gg0^2}$; if set to 0, then no Kerker scaling is performed.
+  -  A positive number: The high frequency wave vectors will be suppressed by multiplying a scaling factor $\frac{k^2}{k^2+gg0^2}$.
 Setting mixing_gg0 = 1.5 is normally a good starting point.
+  -  0: No Kerker scaling is performed.
 - **Default**: 0.0

 ### mixing_tau

 - **Type**: Boolean
-- **Description**: Only relevant for meta-GGA calculations.
-If set to true, then the kinetic energy density will also be mixed.
+- **Availability**: Only relevant for meta-GGA calculations.
+- **Description**: If set to true, then the kinetic energy density will also be mixed.
 It seems for general cases, SCF converges fine even without this mixing.
 However, if there is difficulty in converging SCF for meta-GGA, it might be helpful to turn this on.
 - **Default**: False

 ### mixing_dftu

 - **Type**: Boolean
-- **Description**: Only relevant for DFT+U calculations.
-If set to true, then the occupation matrices will also be mixed by plain mixing.
+- **Availability**: Only relevant for DFT+U calculations.
+- **Description**: If set to true, then the occupation matrices will also be mixed by plain mixing.
 From experience this is not very helpful if the +U calculation does not converge.
 - **Default**: False

 ### gamma_only

 - **Type**: Integer
-- **Description**: It is an important parameter **only to be used in localized orbitals set**.
+- **Availability**: Only used in localized orbitals set
+- **Description**: Whether to use gamma_only algorithm.
-  If you set gamma_only = 1, ABACUS uses gamma only, the algorithm is faster and you don't need to specify the k-points file.
-If you set gamma_only = 0, more than one k-point is used and the ABACUS is slower compared to the gamma only algorithm.
+  - 1: ABACUS uses gamma only, the algorithm is faster and you don't need to specify the k-points file.
+  - 0: more than one k-point is used and the ABACUS is slower compared to the gamma only algorithm.

   > Note: If gamma_only is set to 1, the KPT file will be overwritten.
 So make sure to turn off gamma_only for multi-k calculations.
   >